 The first auction was dominated by wind, with 19 projects totalling 538 MW approved.
-The remaining 132 MW comprised ten projects using biomass, natural gas and small hydropower.
+The remaining 132 MW comprised ten projects using biomass, natural gas and small hydroas saying.
+The solar auction saw Enel Green Power, Canadian Solar and Conergy win the lion's share of the bids.

-The facilities are expected to start commercial power production in 2018, and will cost around R\$2.5 billion (\$716 million) to build, Reuters reported the Brazilian regulator Aneel as saying.
-The solar auction saw Enel Green fied to bid in the solar auction.
-Enel Green Power will be investing a total of approximately \$600 million in the construction of the three new solar facilities that will be completed and enter operation by 2017.
-It says that the auction has made it the largest solar power developer in Brazil.
+The facilities are expected to start commercial power production in 2018, and will cost around R\$2.5 billion (\$716 million) to build, Reuters reported the Brazilian regulator Aneel